Kindergeld: a simple guide to child benefits in Germany

 Keep an eye on your bank account to make sure you receive the money in due time.

-Which steps do I need to take to apply for Kindergeld for other kids
+Which steps do I need to get Kindergeld for additional kids

 FAQ